Fed's credit operation launched, but job already done

 The Federal Reserve's pledged support for exchange-traded funds may not end up costing the central bank much, but will still have the desired effect of keeping the credit market afloat.

-Data on what the Fed actually spent in the first few days of the facility's being open will be visible on its weekly balance sheet published on Thursdays.
-But investors believe the Fed may not ultimately make significant purchases in ETFs, allowing the central bank to maintain its preferred role as a lender of last resort.

-"Let's see how much they buy and if any," said Lale Topcuoglu, senior fund manager at J.O.
-Hambro Capital Management.
+"I'd say this implies they are going very slow to start.
+My bet would be that they want to save firepower in case liquidity becomes challenged again," Graff said.

+The combined size of the Fed's two credit market programs is up to $750 billion.

 "The markets are functioning well, ... and we have not seen major dislocations similar to the one in mid-March.
-By and large, the Fed's announcement already took care of the concerns."
+By and large, the Fed's announcement already took care of the concerns," said Lale Topcuoglu, senior fund manager at J.O.
+Hambro Capital Management

 Credit markets were badly hit as the coronavirus pandemic forced economies across the globe to shut down.
 Corporate earnings were decimated in many sectors, bond prices dropped, and it became difficult for companies, particularly those with junk credit ratings, to borrow money.